OPS-E2E-PPE/VBA-Docs/api/Visio.Window.Close.md

 ## Remarks

 If the indicated window is the only window open for a document and the document contains unsaved changes, an alert appears asking if you want to save the document.
-You can use the  **AlertResponse** property to prevent the alert from appearing.
+Use the **AlertResponse** property to prevent the alert from appearing.

 If you close a docked stencil window, only that window is closed.
 However, if you close a drawing window that contains docked stencils, the docked stencil window is also closed.